oracle/node-oracledb/doc/src/user_guide/installation.rst

 pre-built binary is not available for your architecture, you will need to :ref:`compile node-oracledb from source code <github>`.

+If you have multiple copies of Oracle Client libraries installed, check if the expected version is first in ``LD_LIBRARY_PATH``.

+If you need system privileges to set, or preserve, variables like ``PATH``, you can use ``sudo -E`` on Linux.

 .. note::

     To use node-oracledb in Thick mode you must call